Laha Mebow

 Laha Mebow (陳潔瑤 (Chén Jiéyáo); born 5 December 1975) is a Taiwanese Atayal film director, screenwriter and television producer.
 She is notable for directing the films Hang in There, Kids! for which she won two awards at the Taipei Film Festival, and Gaga, winning multiple Golden Horse and Taipei Film Festival awards, including best director and best narrative feature.
 She is widely considered to be the first female Taiwanese indigenous film director and TV producer.

-Life and career
+Life

 Laha Mebow was born in 1975 in Nan-ao, Taiwan.
 She was raised in Taichung by her father who was a police officer and her mother who was a teacher.
 After graduating from Shih Hsin University with a degree in film she later joined Taiwan Indigenous Television where she learned more about her heritage and indigenous culture.

+Career

+After graduating, Mebow worked in assistant directing, scriptwriting, and production for prominent Taiwanese directors such as Tsai Ming-liang and Chang Tso-chi.
+She began working at Taiwan Indigenous Television at 30, where she began her journey to reclaim her indigenous identity, producing documentaries and programs focusing on indigenous issues.
+Mebow’s work is noted for its use of non-professional indigenous actors, community-centered production methods, and focus on authentic storytelling rather than exoticization or tourism-based portrayals of indigenous life.
+Her films engage with themes such as colonial legacy, intergenerational memory, rural youth, and Austronesian identity.
+In 2015, she received the Top Ten Outstanding Young Women Award from the Taiwan government for her contributions to indigenous cultural promotion and international exchange.

+Mebow emphasizes participatory filmmaking rooted in community trust, cultural responsibility, and authenticity.
+She often spends extended time with local communities before filming, avoiding scripted rehearsals and encouraging actors to “play themselves.”
+Her approach counters commercial or exotic portrayals of indigenous people, focusing instead on lived experience, relationships, and subjective representation, marking her as a pioneer of indigenous cinema in Taiwan.
+She has reshaped how indigenous communities are portrayed on screen, which was moving away from exoticism and cultural stereotyping and toward self-representation, community agency, and relational filmmaking.
+Her work continues to inspire indigenous filmmakers across Taiwan and the wider Austronesian region.